flatiron/plates/README.md

 ## Synopsys

 Plates (short for templates) binds data to markup.
 There's NO special syntax.
-It works in the browser and in node.js!
+It works in the browser and in `Node.js`.
 The right way to do this is with a DOM.
 Unfortunately, at the moment, the DOM is slow.
 On the server, it is quite slow.
-So Plates implements a very loose HTML parser.

 ## Motivation